 Seven Pillars is the only law firm in Central Asia that can offer advice through the lens of lawyers who have worked in business and in law firms; in Government and in the Judiciary; in the East and in the West; and in Court and in the Boardroom.

 We are a global law firm headquartered in Nur-Sultan, Kazakhstan, with offices in London, Dubai and Cape Town.
-Our global network counts 850 lawyers, which enable us to serve our clients on each continent (except Antarctica) in any industry and on any topic.
+Our global network comprises 850 lawyers, which enables us to serve our clients on each continent (except Antarctica) in any industry and on any topic.
 Our firm is named after the Zheti Zhargy, 7 foundational pillars of the Kazakh legal system introduced in the 17th Century by Khan Tauke – by following that heritage Seven Pillars is building the leading law firm in Central Asia.

 Mark is a solution orientated, innovative and client-centric lawyer with experience working in big law firms, in-house, in finance, in Government and in the judiciary.
 Mark’s extensive, global and diverse experience allows him to find answers where others find problems, especially in developing economies in Asia, Central Asia and the Middle East.